rakeshy1116/RotLA-OOADProject3.2/README.md

 ## Assumptions

+- We are using our code from Project 2.2 to add more patterns in this project - https://github.com/rakeshy1116/RotLA-OOADProject2.2
 - Portal item: On every move, Adventurers who possess it have a 25% chance to use it
 - To add more details to the creatures while printing the status, we have added Creature's identity hash with the name in status.
 This will help track the correct creature instances.